panglesd/slipshow/docs/tikz.rst

 Reveal a TikZ figure bit by bit
 ===============================

-If you want to have specific part of your figure to be the target of actions (for instance, to reveal part of it, bit by bits), you'll need two things:
+:doc:`Just as for SVGs <figures-bit-by-bit.rst>`, if you want to use specific parts of your figure as targets for actions (for instance, to reveal parts of it, bit by bits), you'll need two things:

 - First, you'll need to be able to assign ids to parts of your image
-- Then, you'll need to compile in a format under which Slipshow is able to access the identifiers.
-We will use the svg format.
+- Then, you'll need to compile it into a format in which Slipshow is able to access the identifiers; we will use the SVG format.

-In order to assign ids, one can define the following environment at the beginning of the file:
+In order to assign ids, define an environment at the beginning of the file:

 .. code-block::